patricktokeeffe/daqfactory-drivers/README.md

 Developed using type K and Sx models but probably usable or at least adaptable to other types.

+### Hamamatsu photomultiplier tube (PMT)

+For model HC-135 photomultplier tube (PMT) manufactured by Hamamatsu Corp.
+This is the analytical component of the Hills Scientific Fast Isoprene Sensor (FIS).

 ### LICOR open-path CO2 analyzer

 For model LI-7500 open-path infrared CO2/H2O analyzer (IRGA).